-In Solution variant 1 (Convergence of Policy Association) which is based on #1, #2, #3 have greater amount of similarity while #4 and #5 have some similarity of the fact to use single PCF if allowed.
+In Solution variant 1 (Convergence of Policy Association) which is based on #1, #2, #3 have greater amount of similarity while #5 have some similarity of the fact to use single PCF if allowed.

-While some aspects of #4 and #5 are covered in the Solution variant 1, the overall concepts of #4 and #5 are covered in Solution variant 2 (6G PCF pool) is based on #4 and Solution variant 3 (Anchor PCF) is based on #5 respectively.
+Solution variant 1a (Convergence of Policy Association across all policy types) carries the principles of Solution variant 1 and additionally captures same PCF for all the services (AM, UE and SM) and is based on #3, #4, #5.

-Solution variant 4 (Application traffic information) is based on #6 and is distinct.
+While some aspects of #4 and #5 are covered in the Solution variant 1/1a, the overall concepts of #5 are covered in Solution variant 3 (Anchor PCF) is based on #5.

 Bullet 1b: [Request and deliver of UE policies]